![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 The box shows a different variant with black case. |

-Although this looks like a modern digital stereo
+joke looks like a modern digital stereo keyboard, its tone generator is

-keyboard, its tone generator is only a monophonic tooting transistor circuit
+only a monophonic tooting transistor circuit with vibrato in the technical

-with vibrato in the technical standard of a 1970th toy organ.
-Its sound
+standard of a 1970th toy organ.
+Its sound and technology can be compared

-with some modifications you can get a lot of bizarre buzzy analogue electro
+you can get a lot of bizarre buzzy analogue electro noises out of it.

 On the package box of this instrument is a picture